 - The organist can change the volume of each of the divisions with one of 5 large expression pedals that control “swell shades,” which look like big Venetian blinds.

 - A 25-horsepower blower supplies air to most of the instrument by pressurizing the air chest.
 An additional 1-horsepower blower provides extra “boost” to the largest pipes.

 - Pipes are “played” when “actions” open to allow air from the pressurized windchest to flow into them.
 The manuals (keyboards) control the actions through many miles of wires.
 During the 2012–14 renovation, the wiring consoles were reduced from 2 full walls of circuits to 2 circuit boxes, one at each end of the windchest.

 - The console has 5 manuals and 1 pedal board with:

 |Tilting Coupler Tablets||29|

 - The organ has had a few consoles: the original in 1912, and new ones in 1927 and 2001.
 The current console was completely updated and rewired as part of the 2012–14 renovation.

 - The toy box (aka “The Penthouse”) contains actual percussion instruments, including: snare drum, xylophone, marimba, crash cymbal, harp, glockenspiel, chimes, bass drum, Turkish cymbal, carillon, the bell in F, train whistle, doorbell, chime, horses’ hooves, castanets, wood block, triangle, sleigh bells, car horn, birds, and fire gong.
 Each instrument has its own stop knob at the console.

-- There are currently only 2 Municipal Organists in the U.S. — Ray Cornils in Portland, Maine, and Dr. Carol Williams in San Diego, California.
+- There are currently only 2 Municipal Organists in the U.S. — Ray Cornils in Portland, Maine, and the Spreckels organist TBA in San Diego, California.